Columbia River Basalt Group: Transition to flood volcanism

-Cause of the volcanism
+Cause of volcanism

-Major hot-spots have often been tracked back to flood-basalt events.
+Major hotspots have often been tracked back to flood-basalt events.
 In this case the Yellowstone hotspot's initial flood-basalt event occurred near Steens Mountain when the Imnaha and Steens eruptions began.
 As the North American Plate moved several centimeters per year westward, the eruptions progressed through the Snake River Plain across Idaho and into Wyoming.
 Consistent with the hot spot hypothesis, the lava flows are progressively younger as one proceeds east along this path.
+Previous to this eruptive period, it is believed the Yellowstone Hotspot created features like Smith Rock in Central Oregon and perhaps another flood basalt event known as Siletzia which underlies much of the Pacific Northwest coast with exposures in the Oregon Coast Range.

 There is additional confirmation that Yellowstone is associated with a deep hot spot.
 Using tomographic images based on seismic waves, relatively narrow, deeply seated, active convective plumes have been detected under Yellowstone and several other hot spots.
 These plumes are much more focused than the upwelling observed with large-scale plate-tectonics circulation.